Localization theorem for homological vector fields: Homogeneous superspaces

-\begin{remark} We remind for future use that if $G_0$ is a reductive algebraic group and $c$ is a semisimple element of its Lie algebra, then $C(c)$, the centralizer of $c$ in $G_0$, is connected. \end{remark}
+\begin{remark} We remind for future use that if $G_0$ is a reductive algebraic group (in particular it is connected) and $c$ is a semisimple element of its Lie algebra, then $C(c)$, the centralizer of $c$ in $G_0$, is connected. \end{remark}

-Before discussing symmetric spaces, we give an example in which condition (4) holds for any finite-dimensional equivariant vector bundle.
+Before discussing symmetric spaces, we give an example in which condition (4) of Theorem \ref{main_thm} holds for any finite-dimensional equivariant vector bundle.